conservationtechlab/scrubcam/README.md

     cd scrubcam
     ./install_on_pi.sh

+Additionally, the install script will enable the camera, if not already enabled.

 Note: this install script is intended for installing on a Pi.
 If you are installing on your regular computer to access some of the ScrubCam tools that are useful there, we should probably make an install script